TBD54566975/developer.tbd.website/site/blog/2024-02-28-predictions-for-global-payments-and-identity.md

 Before I share predictions, let me give you an overview of TBD’s initiatives and explain how we fit into the Global Payments and Identity industries.

-At TBD, we aim to make the decentralized financial world accessible to everyone.
+At TBD, we aim to make the financial world accessible to everyone.
 Initially, this goal didn't resonate deeply with me.
 But as I reflected, I recognized the importance of financial inclusivity in my own life.
 As an immigrant, I've witnessed my parents face challenges accessing traditional financial services.

 After a few months of working here, I'm playing a part in making this vision possible by writing code, hosting live streams, and blogging.
 From my viewpoint, here's how I see our projects making an impact: